PatrickHo-134/learning-timeline-frontend/README.md

 If it doesn’t open automatically, you can manually access it by typing the URL into your browser.

 ### 5. Run backend server
-Make sure the backend server (the Learning Note API) is running, so the frontend can communicate with it for fetching and saving learning notes.
+Make sure the backend server (the Learning Timeline API) is running, so the frontend can communicate with it for fetching and saving learning notes.
 You can find the setup instructions for the backend [here](https://github.com/PatrickHo-134/learning-timeline-api).

 4.6.
 Building for Production
 When you are ready to deploy the frontend app for production, you can create an optimized build by running: